FY 2015

 10th October 10 (Sat) “Kurama Fire Festival”

-11th October 24 (Sat) "Frost Moon Fire Burning and Daikon Burning"
+No.11 October 24 (Sat) “Frost Moon Fire and Radish Fire”

-14th Saturday, January 16, 2016 "Setsubun ~ Events and Demons that Invite Spring"
+No.14 January 16, 2016 (Sat) “Setsubun ~ Events and Demons that Invite Spring”

 Lecturer: Akira Hashimoto (Curator, The Museum of Kyoto)

-Practical Lecture (1) Tuesday, July 21, 2015 12:00~14:00
+Practical lecture (1) Tuesday, July 21, 2015 12:00~14:00

-Practical Lecture (2) December 9 (Wed) 10:00~11:30
+Practical lecture (2) December 9 (Wed) 10:00~11:30

-"Daikon Burning ~ Ryotokuji Temple" (Capacity: 30 people, participation fee: 2,000 yen)
+“Daikon Burning ~ Ryotokuji” (Capacity 30 people, participation fee 2,000 yen)

 Application

-"Kyoto Festival and Bustle" consists of 14 lectures.
-There are two ways to participate in the course: you can apply for all 14 sessions as a Kyoto College student, or you can participate in one course at a time.
-Only Kyoto College students can apply for the practical course.
+“Festivals and Bustles in Kyoto” consists of 14 lectures.
+There are two ways to participate in the course: you can apply for all 14 courses as a Kyoto College student, or you can participate in one course at a time.
+Hands-on courses are only available to Kyoto College students.

-◆Take the course as a Kyoto College student
+◆ Take the course as a Kyoto College student

 10,000 yen (14 sessions in total)

-* Practical course requires a separate fee.
+* Practical courses require a separate fee.

 How to apply